- Ph.D., Condensed Matter Physics, Sofia University “St. Kliment Ohridski”, Sofia, Bulgaria.

 - M.S., Condensed Matter Physics, Sofia University “St. Kliment Ohridski”, Sofia, Bulgaria.

-The Sutter group has immediate openings for PhD students and a Postdoctoral Research Associate:
+The Sutter group has immediate openings for PhD students and Postdoctoral Research Associates:

 1. Immediate openings for PhD students interested in Novel Materials and Materials for Energy Applications.
 The project is on synthesis/fabrication of new materials, notably core-shell nanoparticles and nanowires, 2D materials – graphene, BN and transition metal dichalcogenides.
 State-of-the-art in-situ transmission electron microscopy (TEM) methods will be used for studying the properties of these nanoscale objects, and how they behave differently from bulk materials.